 We know that one month isn’t enough to solve the serious and widespread issue of sexual violence.
 However, the attention October generates is an opportunity to energise and expand prevention efforts throughout the year.

 Sexual Violence Awareness Month is about more than awareness — our ultimate goal is prevention.

 This year's theme is START BY BELIEVING.
 The “Start By Believing” campaign is an opportunity to amplify the conversations in our community about how we as individuals, families, organisations, and government can respond to a disclosure of sexual violence.
 Violence thrives where there is silence so speaking out can be one of the most powerful things a person does and the response they get can shape their healing journey.

 This year also marks the 30th Anniversary of our service.
-From humble beginnings in a rented office to a purpose built building housing 14 staff and helping hundreds of clients every year, so many people have been part of this amazing journey.
+From humble beginnings in a rented office to a purpose built building housing 14 staff and helping thousands of clients every year, so many people have been part of this amazing journey.

 To launch Sexual Violence Awareness Month we are hosting an event with a difference on the 1st October at 9.30am.
 While our annual Community Breakfast isn't possible we will still be marking the day with an online event with special guest Clementine Ford speaking out about Affirmative Consent.

-Every Thursday in October we are going to be hosting a Speak Out Session on a range of topics relating to sexual violence.
+Every Thursday in October we are going to be hosting a Speak Out Session (through Facebook) on a range of topics relating to sexual violence.
 Having Clementine launch not only the month but these weekly discussions is a great way to get the conversation started and what better thing to talk about than Affirmative Consent!

 What events and activities is GCCASV hosting for SVAM 2020: